 Can a Non‑Birthing Parent Produce Breast Milk?
 Induced Lactation Explained

-“Milk production isn’t just about pregnancy: it’s about hormones, stimulation, and support.”
+“Milk production isn’t just about pregnancy.
+It’s about hormones, stimulation, and support.”
 That’s something I find myself saying often when a non-birthing parent asks, “Can I actually breastfeed?”.
 The answer is yes.
-Through a process called induced lactation, many non-gestational parents (including adoptive parents, LGBTQ+ parents, and parents via surrogacy) are able to produce breastmilk and nurse their babies.
+Through a process called induced lactation, many non-gestational parents (including adoptive parents, non-gestational partners, and parents via surrogacy) are able to produce breastmilk and nurse their babies.
 In this article, I’ll walk you through how induced lactation works, what to expect, and how to decide if it’s right for your family.

 Can a non-birthing parent produce breast milk?